-All DMC Billing up to 08/31/2024 shall be captured in and released to the County Clearinghouse and Contract Management (for Residential Bed Day batches) through SanWITS.
+All DMC Billing shall be captured in and released to the County Clearinghouse and Contract Management (for Residential Bed Day batches) through SanWITS.
+Having one system to collect both data sets ensures that DMC claims will always be accompanied by a CalOMS data set.

-SanWITS Billing-related trainings and troubleshooting billing error trainings are provided virtually via Microsoft Teams at the request of the provider.
-These trainings are available existing users.
-For SanWITS training requests or specific billing data correction assistance, contact the SUD Billing Unit at ADSBillingUnit.HHSA@sdcounty.ca.gov
+Billing-related trainings and troubleshooting billing error trainings are provided virtually via Microsoft Teams at the request of the provider.
+These trainings are available for new and existing users.
+For training requests or specific billing data correction assistance, contact the SUD Billing Unit at ADSBillingUnit.HHSA@sdcounty.ca.gov